Kirchhoff's diffraction formula

 can be used to model light propagation in a wide range of configurations, either analytically or using numerical modelling.
 It gives an expression for the wave disturbance when a monochromatic spherical wave is the incoming wave of a situation under consideration.
 This formula is derived by applying the Kirchhoff integral theorem, which uses the Green's second identity to derive the solution to the homogeneous scalar wave equation, to a spherical wave with some approximations.

-The Huygens–Fresnel principle is derived by the Fresnel–Kirchhoff diffraction formula.
+The Huygens–Fresnel principle can be derived by the Fresnel–Kirchhoff diffraction formula.

 Derivation of Kirchhoff's diffraction formula

-Kirchhoff's integral theorem, sometimes referred to as the Fresnel–Kirchhoff integral theorem, uses Green's second identity to derive the solution of the homogeneous scalar wave equation at an arbitrary spatial position P in terms of the solution of the wave equation and its first order derivative at all points on an arbitrary closed surface $S$ as the boundary of some volume including P.
+Kirchhoff's integral theorem, sometimes referred to as the Fresnel–Kirchhoff integral theorem, uses Green's second identity to derive the solution of the homogeneous monochromatic scalar wave equation at an arbitrary spatial position P in terms of the solution of the wave equation and its first order derivative at all points on an arbitrary closed surface $S$ as the boundary of some volume including P.